pupil-labs/pupil-mobile-app/README.md

 A repository for the Pupil Labs mobile app Docs, Wiki and Issues

 Pupil Mobile is companion app to Pupil Capture and Pupil Service.
+It is currently in public alpha!

 With Pupil Mobile you can connect your Headest via USB-C to a Android Phone and stream video data over the local network.
 It seamlesly integrates with Pupil Capture und Service.